THE CASE FOR DOWNSIZING

 The Financial Case for Downsizing

 For many seniors, the family home is their largest asset — and it's sitting there costing money every month instead of funding their next chapter.
-Downsizing unlocks home equity that can fund retirement living for 10-20+ years while eliminating the ongoing burden of property taxes, maintenance, and major repairs.
+Downsizing unlocks home equity that can fund retirement living for the rest of their lives while eliminating the ongoing burden of property taxes, maintenance, and major repairs.

 Monthly Cost Comparison (BC)